 6. Tofu Pot Roast

 From Peas and Carrots member, Jessie Wright: “My favorite thing to make is a tofu pot roast.
-I’ve never been a fan of the fake turkey products as I think they all have a strange aftertaste, but this dish is super satisfying.”
+I’ve never been a fan of the vegan turkey products as I think they all have a strange aftertaste, but this dish is super satisfying.”

 7. Field Roast Celebration Roast

 Field Roast is another popular brand in the faux meat category.
 Their Celebration Roast is made from grain meat, fresh-cut butternut squash, mushrooms, and granny smith apples and is loaded with a savory stuffing.

 Because of their consistency, mushrooms make an awesome replacement for meat.
 This recipe from Delicious Everyday is a twist on the classic Beef Wellington.
 It’s one dish I can see being envied by our meat-eating friends.

 We hope these suggestions have provided you with some great ideas for a deliciously meatless holiday season!

 Don’t forget to checkout our Pinterest Board dedicated to Thanksgiving!

 Please note that some of the links on this page may be affiliate links and, at no additional cost to you, we will earn a commission if you decide to make a purchase after clicking through to the product using the link we have provided.
 We never recommend or provide affiliate links to products or services we do not use ourselves, and our ultimate goal is to provide helpful products and advice to you, our readers and listeners.